Copper Harbor Ladies Weekend

 Who should attend?
 Any woman that wants to improve their mountain bike skills.
 Yes, that means YOU!
 Ladies of all skill levels will be there.

-Registration will open on March 1st with an event cap of 65.
+Registration will open on March 1st with a reduced event cap of 65.
 THE EVENT FILLS QUICKLY We will also maintain a waiting list for those that don't make it in under the cap.

 FREQUENTLY ASKED QUESTIONS